nsh3ll/dotfiles/i3-gaps Kali/README.md

 Just a simple setup to quickly deploy dotfiles in my kali linux pentesting machines.
-This rice is intented to keep everything simple, minimalist end consistent, in order to have a clean and eye-pleasant working environment.
+This rice is intented to keep everything simple, minimalist and consistent, in order to have a clean and eye-pleasant working environment.